goharbor/harbor/docs/migration_guide.md

     ./install.sh
     ```

-   If your previous version of Harbor were installed from source code:
+   If your previous version of Harbor was installed from source code:
     ```sh
     cd harbor
     docker-compose up --build -d